We were delighted to receive this thank you message from a family we were able to help with vouchers for school uniforms:

 Look what happened when Kbrom turned over the canvas of his gift to us, a brilliant painting of Old Gorhambury!
 We were so touched to read his words of thanks:

-"Your support is the foundation of the dreams."
+"Your support is the foundation of our dreams."
 We never fail to be inspired by the resourcefulness, talent and resilience of the refugees we support.

-"Your support is the foundation of the dreams."
+"Your support is the foundation of our dreams."
 We never fail to be inspired by the resourcefulness, talent and resilience of the refugees we support.

 “As an undergraduate I was badly in need of a lap top to continue my studies.
 But unfortunately, we are not in a position to own a laptop at this moment.
 Without a laptop it is extremely difficult to continue the studies as very often we have to attend online lectures; also the preparation and the submission of the assignment all done through online.
 Thanks to Herts Welcomes Refugees for providing me a laptop.
 Now I can continue the studies without any obstacles.
 Also, the laptop provided for me is helpful to engage myself in self-studies.
 Once again, I would like to express my heartiest gratitude for Herts Welcomes Refugees for the support that they extended in this regard.”